daradija/gecco/score/score.md

 * Number of operations: 13.
 * Backpropagation is more efficient but requires two passes.

-* The easiest way to program:
+* FM is the easiest way to program:
     - The derivatives correspond to high school concepts.
     - And using numpy.
     - By overloading Python operators.